dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

 In this example, the controls in the `CardViewControlTemplate` become part of the visual tree for each `CardView` object.
-Because the root `Frame` object for the control template sets its `BindingContext` to the templated parent, the `Frame` and its children resolve their binding expressions against the properties of each `CardView` object.
+Because the root <xref:Microsoft.Maui.Controls.Frame> object for the control template sets its `BindingContext` to the templated parent, the <xref:Microsoft.Maui.Controls.Frame> and its children resolve their binding expressions against the properties of each `CardView` object.

 The following screenshot shows the `CardViewControlTemplate` applied to the three `CardView` objects: